SpamCop: History

 As of 10:31:56 UTC on 31 January 2021, the domain and all sub-domains of spamcop.net resolved to a domain parking service due to the domain being expired.
 Later that day the domain was renewed and the service was again running.
 The outage resulted in messages being rejected due to the blacklist DNS entries all directing to the domain parking service.

-Benefits

-SpamCop is effective at helping ISPs, web hosts and email providers identify accounts that are being abused and shut them down before the spammer finishes operations.
-SpamCop provides information from its reports to third parties who are also working to fight spam, amplifying the impact of its services beyond its own reach.

-Limitations

-For first-time SpamCop Reporters, the SpamCop Parsing and Reporting Service requires that the reporter manually verify that each submission is spam and that the destinations of the spam reports are correct.
-People who use tools to automatically report spam, who report email that is not spam, or report to the wrong people may be fined or banned.
-This verification requires extra time and effort.
-Despite these steps, reports to innocent bystanders do happen and ISPs may need to configure SpamCop to not send further reports if they do not want to see them again.